Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Results

-We also train the \chnsnode{} model for CHN-1 on all the LASA datasets (containing 2, 8, 16 and 32-dimensional trajectories) using the same hyperparameters that are used in the experiments in Sections \ref{sec:results_lasa_2d} and \ref{sec:results_lasa_high-d}.
-The results are presented in \myfigure{fig:lasa_all_chn_stoch}, where CHN-1 is compared against CHN-all and SG (both with \snode{}).
-For all LASA datasets, the median errors of CHN-1 are comparable to that of the fully regularized CHN-all model.
-However, the variability in the results for CHN-1 is much larger than CHN-all for \lasa{2}, \lasa{16}, and \lasa{32}.
-For \lasa{8}, the performance of CHN-1 is equivalent to that of CHN-all (similar to the results for \robot{}).
+We also train CHN-1 on all LASA datasets (2-, 8-, 16- and 32-dimensional trajectories) with the same hyperparameters used in Secs. \ref{sec:results_lasa_2d} and \ref{sec:results_lasa_high-d}.
+The results are presented in Fig.~5 in the supplementary materials, where CHN-1 is compared against CHN-all and SG (both with \snode{}).
+The median errors of CHN-1 are comparable to CHN-all.
+However, the variability for CHN-1 is much larger than CHN-all for \lasa{2}, \lasa{16}, and \lasa{32}.
+On \lasa{8}, CHN-1 is equivalent to CHN-all (similar to \robot{}).

-From the results in \myfigure{fig:res_rt_stoc_regu_main} and \myfigure{fig:lasa_all_chn_stoch}, it can be seen that CHN-1 performs as well as CHN-all (in terms of prediction errors) for the real-world LfD tasks of \robot{} (9 tasks, each containing 6-dimensional trajectories) and \lasa{8} (10 tasks, each containing 8-dimensional trajectories).
-CHN-1 exhibits reduced performance compared to CHN-all when the number of tasks is high (\lasa{2}), or when each task involves high-dimensional trajectories (\lasa{16}, \lasa{32}).
+CHN-1 performs as well as CHN-all on \robot{} (9 tasks, 6-dimensional trajectories) and \lasa{8} (10 tasks, 8-dimensional trajectories), but exhibits reduced performance compared to CHN-all when the number of tasks is high (\lasa{2}), or when each task involves high-dimensional trajectories (\lasa{16}, \lasa{32}).

+The remembering capacity of the hypernetwork is dependent on the regularization strength, and for CHN-1, this depends on the number of times each task is sampled for regularization.